CalvinNeo/CFortranTranslator/README.md

 # CFortranTranslator
-A translator between C++ and Fortran90.
+A translator between C++ and Fortran.

 # Usage
 ## Install